-- 27.6.
-In view thereof, the head wise assessment of the Petitioner under each of the requested costs is as discussed hereunder; - 28.
-Salaries, Wages and Other benefits (excluding post-retirement benefits) - 28.1.
-The Authority noted that head of Salaries, Wages and Other Benefits include employees Pay & Allowances and Post-retirement benefits and accounts for around 85% of the Petitioner's total O&M costs, excluding therefrom depreciation.
-The Authority understands that employees of XWDISCOs are hired on Government pay scales, thus, any salary increase announced by the Federal Government in Fiscal Budget is also applicable on the employees of XWDISCOs.
-Therefore, salaries & wages cost of employees can be considered as uncontrollable cost for XWDISCOs as long as they remain in public sector. - 28.2.
+Salaries, Wages and Other benefits (excluding post-retirement benefits)

+- 10.18.
+The Authority noted that head of Salaries, Wages and Other Benefits include employees Pay & Allowances and Post-retirement benefits and accounts for major part of the Petitioner's total O&M costs.
+The Authority understands that employees of XWDISCOs are hired on Government pay scales, thus, any salary increase announced by the Federal Government in Fiscal Budget is also considered for the employees of XWDISCOs.
+Therefore, salaries & wages cost of employees can be considered as un-controllable cost for XWDISCOs as long as they remain in public sector. - 10.19.
 Considering the fact that the cost for the FY 2020-21 is being assessed, which would be used as reference during the MYT control period, the Authority has decided to consider the costs as per the Audited accounts of the Petitioner for the FY 2019-20 as base year as explained in the preceding paras.
-It is also pertinent to mention that being a public sector company, the Petitioner is required to pay, its employees, increases in salaries & wages announced by the Federal Government through Budget. - The actual total cost reflected in the Audited accounts of the Petitioner for the FY 2019-20, under Salaries & Wages (excluding postretirement benefits, discussed separately) is Rs.7,044 million.
-Accordingly, the said amount has been considered as base cost and by applying thereon the increases as approved by the Federal Government on Salaries and Wages in the ederal Budget for the FY 2020-21, the cost of Salaries & Wages (excluding postretirement benefits, discussed separately), for both the Distribution and Supply Functions works out as Rs.7,781 million.
-The same is hereby allowed to the Petitioner for the FY 2020-21 for both its distribution and Supply Functions as reference cost, to be adjusted in the remaining control period as per the adjustment mechanism prescribed in the instant determination. - 28.4.
-Since the Audited accounts of the Petitioner, do not provide bifurcation of the Salaries, Wages and other benefits costs in terms of Distribution and Supply Functions, therefore, for the purpose of allocation of total cost of Salaries, Wages and other benefits in terms of Distribution and Supply Functions, the criteria as adopted by the Petitioner has been used.
-Accordingly, the cost of Salaries, Wages and other benefits (excluding postretirement benefits) for the FY 2020-21 pertaining to the Supply of Power Function works out as Rs.1,945 million. - 28.5.
-The assessed Salaries & Wages costs for the FY 2020-21 i.e. Rs.1,945 million, shall be considered as the reference cost for working out future Salaries & Wages expenses, in the remaining control period as per the adjustment mechanism prescribed in the instant determination.
+It is also pertinent to mention that being a public sector company, the Petitioner is required to pay, its employees, increases in salaries & wages announced by the Federal Government through budget. - 10.20.
+The actual total cost reflected in the audited accounts of the Petitioner for the FY 2019-20, under Salaries & Wages (excluding postretirement benefits, discussed separately) is Rs.702 million.
+Accordingly, the said amount has been considered as base cost and by applying thereon the increases as approved by the Federal Government on Salaries and Wages in the Federal Budget for the FY 2020-21, the cost of Salaries & Wages (excluding postretirement benefits, discussed separately), for both the Distribution and Supply Functions works out as Rs.775 million.
+The same is hereby allowed to the Petitioner for the FY 2020-21 for both its distribution and supply functions as reference cost, to be adjusted in the remaining control period as per the adjustment mechanism prescribed in the instant determination. - 10.21.Since the audited accounts of the Petitioner, do not weride bifurcation of the Salaries, Wages and other benefits costs in terms of distribution and support functions, therefore, for the purpose of allocation of total cost of Salaries, Wages and other benefits in terms of